 Students may not bring other children as visitors to the school.
 Parents are welcome to visit the school during class time at any time after the first month of operation., unless prohibited or restricted by a court order.
 Parents who desire to interact with the children on a regular basis (i.e. reading stories during free play) are requested to communicate this desire to the teacher.

 All children’s records are confidential and available to his or her parents or legal guardian upon request.
 The preschool maintains a medical log which contains notations on medications and injuries.
 Entries in this log regarding an individual child are available to the parents or guardians.
 These records ar

 e reviewed periodically by the Discovery president and a state inspector.The teacher will keep daily student attendance records in a log and know the number and names of children in attendance on any given day.

 Discovery Playschool, Inc. is a nonprofit corporation organized by parents of students.
 Its Board of Directors is comprised of concerned parents who have generously volunteered their time.
 Rather than increase tuition, thereby precluding the ability of some children to attend, the corporation does not offer its Board of Directors Errors and Omissions Liability Coverage.
 However, the corporation does have liability coverage for the school.
 By enrolling your child at Discovery Playschool, Inc. you agreed to hold individual members of the Board of Directors harmless for any claims you may have against them by virtue of their position as a board member for Discovery Playschool, Inc.

-- Each semester you will be offered the change for a parent/teacher conference to discuss your child’s progress.
+Each semester you will be offered the chance for a parent/teacher conference to discuss your child’s progress.

 Fire, Tornado, and Other Emergencies